top of page

 Blend 3 cups of crushed strawberries.
 (You can just mash them up but the blender is so easy.)

-Mix the strawberries together with 6 tablespoons of pectin, 1 tablespoon of ginger powder, and 1 tablespoon of lemon juice in a deep pot.
+Mix the strawberries together with 6 tablespoons of pectin, 1 tablespoon of ginger powder, and 1 tablespoon of lemon juice in a large pot.

 Combine all ingredients except sugar